AdobeDocs/campaign-web.en/help/v8/msg/gs-messages.md

 These messages are designed and sent though deliveries, and can be personalized for each recipient.
 These deliveries can be standalone, or included in workflows, in the context of a marketing campaign.
 Learn how to create and manage deliveries in Adobe Campaign in [this section](gs-deliveries.md).

-Adobe Campaign v8 comes with the following delivery channels: Email, SMS and Mobile apps.
+Adobe Campaign v8 comes with the following delivery channels: Email, SMS and Push notification.
+Other channels such as In-App messaging, Direct mail, or Social Marketing with X (Twitter) are not yet supported.

 Browse the sections below to learn how to create and send messages.

 <table style="table-layout:fixed">
     <tr style="border: 0;">